barisiciv/msa3d/README.rst

     np.sort(glob.glob('/home/user/GO-2136/JWST/jw*rate.fits'))

 Parent directory in this example is ``JWST/``.
-The resulting folder structure would be:
+The resulting directory structure would be:

 .. code-block::